Layers and groups

 - See also

-Layers and groups give you a way to organize elements on your dashboard as a collective unit, which you can then show or hide at design-time, or control through scripting.
+Layers and groups give you a way to organize elements on your dashboard, report or other view as a collective unit.
+You can then show or hide them either when editing or when viewing.

-The Dundas BI designer screen lets you group multiple elements on the canvas together.
+The Dundas BI editor lets you group multiple elements on the canvas together.
 Once grouped, you can easily apply operations to the set of elements as a whole, such as dragging the group to a new location.

 If you have a chart and a table both displaying data from the same metric set, you may want to group the two components so they always appear side-by-side no matter where you move the group on the canvas.

 To group two or more elements, first select them on the canvas by dragging a selection rectangle around all of the elements.
 If you're on a desktop, you can also press the CTRL key while clicking each of the elements in turn.

 Once you've made the selection, go to the toolbar, click Arrange, and then click Group.

 The grouped set of elements appears with a light blue background.
 You can move the group around the canvas by dragging it.
 You can even delete the group (and all of its elements) as a whole.

 A group has its own set of properties, just like any individual element on the canvas.